FreedomBox/Tips and Tricks

 Tips and Tricks

-- Matrix Synapse works for voice and video calls over LAN.
-It seems to be P2P.
+- Matrix Synapse can be used for voice and video calls over LAN or over the Internet (with Coturn server).

 - Use Privoxy for ad-blocking on all the Android devices on the Wi-Fi by setting it as a proxy.